-The name of your audience.
+The display name of your audience.
 Batch will only use it on the dashboard.

 After uploading your audience, select the type of ID contained in your file:

-- Custom User ID: Select that option if your file contains the type of internal IDs you share with Batch (see more here: iOS/Android/Web).
+- Custom User IDs: Select that option if your file contains the type of internal IDs you share with Batch (see more here: iOS/Android/Web).

 Your file must be a csv or txt file (50MB maximum) containing a list of IDs (one per line).
-Make sure teh file doesn't contain any extra columns or headers.
+Use the preview to make sure the audience only contains the ids you need, in the correct format.
+Also, make sure the file doesn't contain any extra columns or headers.

 For each custom audience, Batch displays information such as:

-- Code: This is the ID of your audience.
+- Name: This is the unique ID of your audience.

 - Type: Type of ID used in the campaign (e.g. Advertising ID or custom user ID).

-- Tokens: Number of tokens matching the IDs in the audience.
+- Tokens / IDs: estimated number of tokens matching the IDs in the audience.
 Depending on the number of IDs included in your audience, the estimate may take several minutes to calculate the number of tokens matching your audience.